-Help Your Autistic Child Using These Smart Tech and Online Solutions
+Help Your Autistic Child with These Tech and Online Solutions

 If you’ve been searching for solutions, we’re here to help.
 We’ve done independent research and talked to parents in order to put together a guide to the best tech and online resources for families living with autism.

 Parents often have a love-hate relationship with technology, but it can provide help and peace of mind when used the right way.
-These are two tech solutions that both parents and autistic kids love to use.
+These are two tech solutions that both parents and kids with autism love to use.

 This GPS tracking system was designed by a father of an autistic child.
 He created this smart gadget specifically for children with autism and developmental delays.